David Volkin

 Lawrence, KS 66047

-Biography
+Biography —

-Dr. Volkin joined the KU faculty in 2010 after a 20-year industry career in vaccine and biopharmaceutical R&D, including senior director level positions at Merck Research Laboratories, Merck & Co. and Centocor R&D, Johnson & Johnson.
-He led formulation and analytical groups that brought dozens of vaccine and protein drug candidates into human clinical trials, including five vaccines and three monoclonal antibodies approved worldwide for commercial use by regulatory agencies.
-Dr. Volkin graduated with B.A. in Chemistry from the University of California-San Diego and earned a Ph.D. in Biochemical Engineering from the Massachusetts Institute of Technology.
-He is co-author of ~200 scientific publications and co-inventor on 15 U.S. patents including patents and papers describing the formulation and stabilization of the commercial HPV (Gardasil™) and rotavirus (RotaTeq™) vaccines.
-Dr. Volkin was awarded the American Association of Pharmaceutical Scientists (AAPS) Research Achievement Award in Biotechnology in 2015.
+Dr. Volkin joined the KU faculty in 2010 after a 20-year industry career including R&D senior director positions at Merck and J&J. He led formulation and analytical groups that brought dozens of candidates into human clinical trials, including five vaccines and three monoclonal antibodies approved by regulatory agencies.
+He is co-author of ~220 scientific publications and co-inventor on 15 U.S. patents including work describing the formulation and stabilization of the commercial HPV (Gardasilâ„¢) and rotavirus (RotaTeqâ„¢) vaccines.
+Dr. Volkin graduated with B.A. in Chemistry from the UC-San Diego and earned a Ph.D. in Biochemical Engineering from MIT.
+He was awarded the American Association of Pharmaceutical Scientists (AAPS) Research Achievement Award in Biotechnology in 2015.

-Education
+Education —

-Research
+Research —

 Lack of stability often limits the use of biopharmaceuticals and vaccines (e.g., proteins, DNA/RNA, virus-like-particles, and viruses) as human medicines.
 Loss of potency can occur during manufacturing, storage, or administration.
 Our research objective is to understand the changes in physicochemical properties that accompany the loss of biological activity, and to develop new analytical techniques to monitor these changes at the molecular level.
 A detailed understanding of the causes and molecular mechanisms of instability will guide the design of more potent and stable biopharmaceutical and vaccine dosage forms As co-founder of the Vaccine Analytics and Formulation Center (VAFC) at The University of Kansas, our group collaborates extensively with partners (non-profits, small/large biopharma/vaccine companies, and academia) on analytical characterization and formulation development projects to facilitate novel candidates entering clinical trials with an emphasis on new candidates for use in the developing world.